Frequently Asked Questions

 How does this program promote resident wellness?

 In addition to providing exceptional family medicine training and patient care, our program is committed to building a culture of wellness that supports both our patients and our physicians.
 Residents and faculty are encouraged to engage in meaningful discussions about evidence-based self-care strategies through didactics and wellness lectures.
-We encourage our residents to lead wellness projects that promote a health and well-being.
+We encourage our residents to lead wellness projects that promote health and well-being.

 Our faculty understands the importance of being approachable, accommodating, and willing to listen to all resident concerns.
 As a program, we strive to build a positive, inclusive, and accepting culture.